haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 The main steps are to

-1. let GHC insert performance measuring code into your application,
+1. let GHC insert performance measuring code into your application (or insert them `manually <https://downloads.haskell.org/ghc/latest/docs/users_guide/profiling.html#inserting-cost-centres-by-hand>`__),
-2. run the application to collect a performance report and
+2. run the application with the right RTS flags to produce a performance report and
-3. visualize that report.
+3. visualize and analyze that report.

 The process of inserting performance measuring code and collecting performance information is called "profiling".
 The main work is done by GHC while Cabal only acts